RealTayy/slice-revealer/README.md

 For a quick demo on intializing, targeting, and setting options head to this [jsFiddle](https://jsfiddle.net/MaiCoding/akLcrot7/)

 ### Creating an Instance
-All Slice revealer instances are made through the `sliceRevealer()` function which takes two .
+All Slice revealer instances are made through the `sliceRevealer()` function which takes two arguements.
 ```javascript
 var target = document.getElementById('sr-target');
 sliceRevealer(target, options);